 - Wooden chopping boards, as required.
 I definitely prefer the natural antibacterial properties of wood rather than a plastic board.

 - Utensils, as required.
-You may need specific types of utensils for different types of meals, such as a soup ladle, spatula, grater, and strainer.
+You may need specific utensils for different meals, such as a soup ladle, spatula, grater, and strainer.

-- Slow cookers are one of my favorite additions to a healthy food kitchen.
+- Slow cookers are among my favorite additions to a healthy kitchen.
 They are perfect for busy people.
 You can pop your slow cooker on in the morning and come home to a delicious aroma as you walk through the door.
-There are endless healthy slow cooker recipes you can choose from.
+There are endless healthy slow-cooker recipes to choose from.
 I especially love them for the cooler months of the year because you can make great soups and casseroles in them.

 - Smoothie makers like the amazing Ninja (which I personally tried, tested, and loved) are my favorite summer addition to a healthy food kitchen.
-Honestly, I mostly drink herbal tea in the cooler months and tend to move away from cold foods and drinks at this time of year.
+I mostly drink herbal tea in the cooler months and tend to avoid cold foods and drinks at this time of year.
 But in the warmer months, a smoothie maker is a Godsend for your healthy kitchen equipment list.

 Once you’ve sorted this real food kitchen list, check out part two!
 You may also be interested in reading my answers to a few frequently asked questions about creating a healthy food kitchen below.

 Often, one or more of knowledge, skills, or desire is missing.
-When it comes to cooking healthy food at home, knowledge includes understanding what could be considered as healthy.
+When it comes to cooking healthy food at home, knowledge includes understanding what constitutes healthy food.
 Skills include meal prepping, cooking, and time management.
-Desire includes internal and external drivers to decide to eat healthy food.
+Desire includes both internal and external drivers that influence the decision to eat healthy food.

-The easiest and fastest healthy foods to rely on are foods that are as close to their natural form as possible.
-These are known as whole foods, and there are plenty of options that are fast and easy because they don’t require any preparation.
+The easiest and fastest healthy foods to rely on are those as close to their natural form as possible.
+These are known as whole foods, and there are plenty of options that are fast and easy to prepare.
 These include snacking vegetables like carrots and peppers, fresh fruit, and raw (or preferably activated) nuts and seeds.

 It really depends on what you are making, but generally, it’s easier to ensure you are consuming nourishing, healthy food when you cook at home.
 This is because you know exactly what is going into it.
-It’s important to have a good level of knowledge about what constitutes u0022healthy foodu0022 so you can make good choices whether you’re cooking at home or eating out.
+It’s important to have a good understanding of what constitutes “healthy food” so you can make good choices whether you’re cooking at home or eating out.

 Local markets are a great place to find healthy foods.
 You should find a great selection of fresh foods that haven’t had to travel far, and therefore retain a great level of nutrients.
 You might also find artisan goods that are made from simple ingredients.

 You can also find healthy foods at your local supermarket, health food store, and online.
-When you are shopping at a supermarket, focus on the foods around the outside of the supermarket.
+When you are shopping at a supermarket, focus on the foods around the perimeter.
 There are more processed options in the aisles.

 Growing fruits and vegetables is more time and labor-intensive than producing processed foods.